sillsdev/overcrowdin/README.md

 ## Overcrowdin - A dotnet Crowdin CLI

-<a href="https://crowdin.com" target="_blank">Crowdin</a> is an amazing, cloud-based localization management system which many projects are using for localization.
+<a href="https://crowdin.com" target="_blank">Crowdin</a> is an amazing, popular, cloud-based localization management system.
-It provides a CLI in Java (<a href="https://github.com/crowdin/crowdin-cli-2" target="_blank">https://github.com/crowdin/crowdin-cli-2</a>), but that adds dependencies that many projects do not want.
+It provides a <a href="https://github.com/crowdin/crowdin-cli-2" target="_blank">CLI in Java</a>, but that adds dependencies that many projects do not want.
 This project provides an alternative in the form of a <a href="https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools" target="_blank">.NET Core Global Tool</a>.

 **Overcrowdin** is a dotnet CLI built on top of the Crowdin project <a href="https://github.com/crowdin/crowdin-dotnet-client" target="_blank">crowdin-dotnet-client</a>, which provides a .NET Api over the Crowdin REST API.